menoua/task-runner/README.md

 Install [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html). (*On Windows, Cargo requires C++ build tools and the Windows SDK.*)

-Clone repository: `git clone https://github.com/menoua/neurotask`
+Clone repository: `git clone https://github.com/menoua/task-runner`

-Use cargo to download dependencies and compile package: `cd neurotask && cargo build --release`
+Use cargo to download dependencies and compile package: `cd task-runner && cargo build --release`

-The resulting binary will be located at `target/release/neurotask` for macOS and Linux, and `target\release\neurotask.exe` for Windows.
+The resulting binary will be located at `target/release/task-runner` for macOS and Linux, and `target\release\task-runner.exe` for Windows.

 ## Using compiled binaries

-Compiled binaries are provided for macOS and Linux in [bin](https://github.com/menoua/neurotask/tree/main/bin).
+Compiled binaries are provided for macOS and Linux in [bin](https://github.com/menoua/task-runner/tree/main/bin).

 ## Usage

 The simplest usage is to put the appropriate binary file in the task directory (see below) and run it, whether by double-clicking (macOS and Windows) or running it from the terminal (macOS, Linux, and Windows).

 To avoid having a separate copy of the binaries for each task, you can use an argument to specify the task directory, e.g.:<br/>
-`bin/neurotask-macos examples/Skeleton`.
+`bin/task-runner-macos examples/Skeleton`.

 ## Task directory

 A task directory is a directory that contains a `task.yml` file and any additional files that are needed to run the task (audio, image, etc.).
 The `task.yml` file should be in valid YAML format and defines the structure of the task to be run.
-Look at the very basic [Skeletion](https://github.com/menoua/neurotask/tree/main/examples/Skeleton) example to see what a task definition file should look like.
+Look at the very basic [Skeletion](https://github.com/menoua/task-runner/tree/main/examples/Skeleton) example to see what a task definition file should look like.

 ## Troubleshooting